argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 ### Get the current active `User`

+You can get the current active user in Argilla using the `me` classmethod in the `User` class.
+Note that the `me` method will return the active user as specified via the credentials provided via `rg.init`.
+Also, it is possible [set this information using environment variables](/getting_started/installation/configurations/server_configuration.html#client), which allows for skipping `rg,init`.
 ::::{tab-set}

 :::{tab-item} CLI
-After logging in, you can get the current active user in Argilla using the `whoami` command.

 ```bash
 argilla login --api-url http://localhost:6900
 argilla whoami
 ```

 :::

-#### Python client

-You can get the current active user in Argilla using the `me` classmethod in the `User` class.
-Note that the `me` method will return the active user as specified via the credentials provided via `rg.init`.
-Also, it is possible [set this information using environment variables](/getting_started/installation/configurations/server_configuration.html#client), which allows for skipping `rg,init`.
 :::{tab-item} Python client

 ```python